danlyg/dom_exercises/collections/README.md

 - What are the differences between `.getElementById`, `.getElementsByClassName`, `.getElementsByTagName`, and `querySelectorAll`?

+ ## gets id, gets class, gets by tag, gets all of something you call as your selector

 - How did you loop over the lists of elements?

+## used a for loop like a cool guy